-The aim of tools targeting patients and/or carers should be to enhance their awareness of the early signs and symptoms of specific adverse reactions causing the need for additional risk minimisation measures and on the best course of action to be taken should any of those sign or symptoms occur.
-If appropriate, a patient' educational tool could be used to provide information on the correct administration of the product and to remind the patient about important activity, for example, a diary of dosing or a diagnostic procedure that need to be carried out and recorded by the patient and eventually discussed with healthcare professionals, to ensure that any steps required for the safe and effective use of the therapeutic good are adhered to.
+The aim of tools targeting patients and/or carers is to enhance their awareness of the early signs and symptoms of specific adverse reactions that cause the need for additional risk minimisation measures and on the best course of action to be taken should any of those sign or symptoms occur.
+The patient educational tool could be used to provide information on the correct administration of the product and to remind the patient about important activity, for example, a diary of dosing or a diagnostic procedure that need to be carried out and recorded by the patient and eventually discussed with healthcare professionals, to ensure that any steps required for the safe and effective use of the therapeutic good are adhered to.